FomTarro/vts-heartrate/README.md

 💓 Custom <b>tracking parameters</b> for pulse and breath!

+💓 NEW! <b>Plugin API</b> so that you can build your own apps that consume or write heartrate data!

 # About
 This plugin is developed by Tom "Skeletom" Farro.
 If you need to contact him, the best way to do so is via [Twitter](https://www.twitter.com/FomTarro).